ShardulDS/ShardulDS/README.md

-- 👋 Hi, I’m @ShardulDS
+- 👋 Hi, I’m Shardul Sajnekar
-- 👀 I’m interested in ...
-Web Development
-- 🌱 I’m currently learning ...
-Javascript
-- 💞️ I’m looking to collaborate on ...
-Nothing yet
-- 📫 How to reach me ...
-No
+- 📫 How to reach me ... ssajnekar@gmail.com

 <!---
 ShardulDS/ShardulDS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.